Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Horizon Europe will endow Europe with world-class sustainable research infrastructures which are open and accessible to the best researchers from Europe and beyond.

-It will also encourage the use of existing research infrastructures, including those financed from funds under the EU’s Cohesion Policy.
+Moreover, it will encourage the use of existing research infrastructures, including those financed from funds under EU’s Cohesion Policy.

-In so doing, enhancing the potential of the research infrastructures to support scientific advance and innovation, and to enable open and excellent science in accordance with the FAIR principles, alongside activities related to EU policies and international cooperation.
+In doing so, it will enhance the potential of the research infrastructures to support scientific advance and innovation.
+In addition to enable open and excellent science in accordance with the FAIR principles.
+All alongside activities related to EU policies and international cooperation.

 1. HEALTH

-Areas of intervention: health throughout the life course, environmental and social health determinants, non-communicable and rare diseases, infectious diseases including poverty-related and neglected diseases, tools, technologies and digital solutions for health and care including personalized medicine and health care systems.
+Areas of intervention: health throughout the life course, environmental and social health determinants, non-communicable and rare diseases, infectious diseases, including poverty-related and neglected diseases, tools, technologies and digital solutions for health and care including personalised medicine and health care systems.

 Policy and strategy: the aims of this cluster include improving and protecting the health and well-being of citizens of all ages by generating new knowledge, developing innovative solutions and integrating, when relevant, a gender perspective to prevent, diagnose, monitor, treat and cure diseases.